 What interactive tutorials are available for Peer Reviews?

-There are different interactive tutorials available for each Peer Reviews unit.
+We offer several different interactive tutorials for specific Peer Reviews criteria:

 - Is the thesis statement a fact or an opinion: https://www.noredink.com/learn/tutorials/965

-If your students are writing outlines (thesis statement and topic sentences):
+- If your students are writing thesis statement and topic sentences (outlines)

 - Keeping Language Concise: https://www.noredink.com/learn/tutorials/975